cscart/docs/en/developer_guide/core/documents/snippets.rst

            -   day of week, day month year

 * **price** (filter)—formats the value as a price.
 For example, ``{{ o.raw.total }}`` will look like *917.99*, and ``{{ o.raw.total|price }}`` will look like *$917.99*.

+  Starting with version 4.6.3, you can use this filter to choose in what currency you'd like to display the price.
+For example, ``{{ o.raw.total|price("EUR") }}`` will display the order total in Euro according to the conversion rate specified in your store.
+If no currency is specified for the filter, then ``CART_PRIMARY_CURRENCY`` will be used.

 * **filesize** (filter)—formats the value as a file size in kilobytes.
 For example, this filter is used in the email template about access to downloadable products: ``{{ file.file_size|filesize }}``.